Skip to content

 Trap #3

-Never registering (or failing to update).
+Never registering (or not updating).

 Trap #4